The Brig (Lost): In the Jungle/In the Black Rock

 An angered Sawyer removes the prisoner's hood and is startled to see it is not Ben, but in fact Cooper.
 Both are equally confused, but Cooper explains that he was involved in a car collision and the last thing he remembers is being lifted into the ambulance as the paramedics placed an I.V. needle in him.
 In accordance with what island newcomer Naomi claims, Cooper comments that Oceanic Flight 815 crashed in the middle of the ocean killing all those onboard, meaning that Locke is supposed to be dead; Cooper has surmised that he is in Hell, given that he is now seeing his supposedly dead son.
-Cooper explains to Sawyer that he is Locke's father, and that he conned Locke out of a kidney and pushed him out an eighth storey window because he was a "nuisance".
+Cooper explains to Sawyer that he is Locke's father, and that he conned Locke out of a kidney and pushed him out an eighth story window because he was a "nuisance".
 Suspicious, Sawyer asks the prisoner for his name.
 Cooper tells him a con man has many names, and begins to list his, including Tom Sawyer.

 Upon questioning by Sawyer, Cooper reveals that he has been to Jasper, Alabama (apparently Sawyer's home town).
 Sawyer realizes Cooper is the "Sawyer" that he has been seeking all his life; Cooper is the man who conned Sawyer's mother out of her life savings, which caused Sawyer's father to kill Sawyer's mother before committing suicide.
 Sawyer orders Cooper to read the letter he wrote as a young boy; after reading the beginning, Cooper admits he took Sawyer's mother's money out of her own request, and tries to convince Sawyer that it is completely Sawyer's dad's fault for what he did to Sawyer's mother and himself.
 Enraged, Sawyer demands Cooper finish reading, but he tears the letter to pieces.
 Sawyer then chokes Cooper to death with his chains.
 Locke frees Sawyer, who vomits outside.
 Locke tells him that Juliet is a spy for the Others who know Sun is pregnant, and are planning to raid the camp in three days; Locke gives him her tape recorder as proof to present to the other survivors.
 He tells Sawyer he is not returning with him, because he is on his own journey now.
 Sawyer asks Locke if his father threw him out of a window and if John was a cripple.
-John answers "Not anymore".
+John answers "Not any more".